Last Updated: April 30, 2015

 Some people may not want to admit they have trouble hearing.

-or embarrassed about not understanding what is being said.
-It is
+about not understanding what is being said.
+It is easy to

 uncooperative just because they don't hear well.

 Hearing loss happens for many reasons.
-Some people lose their
+In otosclerosis, which is

 Hearing loss can also result from taking certain medications.